OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - Be careful with publishing technical articles on your solution
   - When choosing a model type or model implementation, take into account that there is an advantage of having technology with which attackers are less familiar
-  - Minimize model output ([OWASP for LLM 02](https://llmtop10.com/llm02/)) regarding technical details
+  - Minimize model output regarding technical details

   Particularity: Technical data science details need to be incorporated in asset management, data classification and hence in risk analysis.